gilbertchen/duplicacy/GUIDE.md

 ```

 The *init* command first connects to the storage specified by the storage URL.
 If the storage has been already been
-initailized before, it will download the storage configuration (stored in the file named *config*) and ignore the options provided in the command line.
+initialized before, it will download the storage configuration (stored in the file named *config*) and ignore the options provided in the command line.
 Otherwise, it will create the configuration file from the options and upload the file.

 The initialized storage will then become the default storage for other commands if the -storage option is not specified
 for those commands.
 This default storage actually has a name, *default*.